jekyll/jekyll/docs/_docs/plugins.md

 <div class="note warning">
   <p>
     Gems included in the <code>:jekyll-plugins</code> group are activated regardless of the <code>--safe</code> mode setting.
-Be careful of what gems are included under this group!
+Be aware of what gems are included under this group!
   </p>
 </div>